rails-api/active_model_serializers/README.md

 By default, serializers simply look up the association on the original object.
 You can customize this behavior by implementing a method with the name of the association and returning a different Array.
-Often, you will do this to customize the objects returned based on the current user.
+Often, you will do this to customize the objects returned based on the current user (scope).

 ```ruby
 class PostSerializer < ActiveModel::Serializer